PetSafe Easy Walk Harness

 A standard front-clip harness provides gentle guidance without over-engineering the solution.

-The Bloodhound's moderate energy level gives you flexibility in choosing dog harnesses.
-They are active enough to need quality products but not so intense that everything needs to be bomb-proof.
-Focus on comfort, quality materials, and features that match their balanced lifestyle -- there is no need to over-engineer your purchase.
+The Bloodhound's moderate energy gives you flexibility.
+They're active enough to need quality products but not so intense that everything needs to be bomb-proof.
+Focus on comfort, good materials, and features that match their balanced lifestyle.
+No need to over-engineer your purchase here.

 Health Concerns That Affect Dog Harness Choice

 The Bloodhound is predisposed to certain health conditions that should directly influence your dog harnesses choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Bloat: